cj-mills/christianjmills/_posts/2020-11-13-Barracuda-PoseNet-Tutorial-5.md

 #### Create `keypoints` Variable

-We need to access the key point objects so make another `GameObject` array just like in the `PoseNet` script.
+We need to access the key point objects so make another public `GameObject` array just like in the `PoseNet` script.

 ![keypoints_variable_drawSkeleton](\images\barracuda-posenet-tutorial\keypoints_variable_drawSkeleton.png)